Overview – Ifotaka Forest

 Weather & Climate

 The climate in Ifotaka Forest is hot and quite dry.
-There is however a Wet season from November to March.
-This is also the hottest time of the year with an average maximum day temperature of around 27°C/81°F. The cooler Dry season from April to October is overall more comfortable.
+There is, however, a Wet season from November to March.
+This is also the hottest time of the year with an average daytime temperature of 27°C/81°F. The cooler Dry season from April to October is overall more comfortable.

 Best Time To Visit

 The Dry season months from April to October are a good time to visit and so is November, the beginning of the Wet season.
-Mandrare River Camp at Ifotaka Forest stays open through December, but this month sees a lot of rain.
-The shoulder months, April, October and November, are particularly lovely as the weather is pleasant, and reptiles and some mammals are more active than in the cooler Dry season months.
+Mandrare River Camp stays open through December, but this month sees a lot of rain.
+The shoulder months of April, October and November are particularly lovely as the weather is pleasant, and reptiles and some mammals are more active than in the cooler Dry season months.
 The camp is closed during the rains from January to late March.

 Want To Visit Ifotaka Forest?